klausbreyer/v01.io/content/posts/2024-shaping-architecture-feedback-loop/index.md

 ---
-title: "The Shaping → Architecture → Feedback Loop: Software Architecture in Shape Up"
+title: "Architectural Feedback Loops While Shaping a Feature"
-date: 2024-04-29
+date: 2024-05-14
-draft: true
+draft: false
 categories: ["Code"]
 image: "shaping-architecture-feedback-loop.png"
 # social: "https://www.linkedin.com/posts/klaus-breyer_shape-ups-organizational-impact-klaus-activity-7105845252837498880-YFVg"
 ---

-I am most often asked how and when to address software architecture in the Shape Up context.
+I often discuss how and when to address software architecture while building a new feature.
+I answer this here with the terminology of Shape Up, but the answer is not specific to Shape Up but applies generally (however you call this stage your process).

-TLDR: Architecture needs to be addressed during shaping.
+TLDR: Architecture needs to be addressed during the shaping of an feature.
 Only then can the implementing team work autonomously during the delivery cycle.
-It would be unfair to throw broken things at the team without even remotely clarifying how to implement them.
+It would be unfair to throw things at the team, without even remotely clarifying how to implement them.

 ![Framing → Shaping → Packaging → Delivery](shaping-architecture-feedback-loop.png)